udp1024/go-eBPF/README.md

 # go-eBPF
-a simple eBPF based router for layer 7 protocols
+A simple eBPF router for rule-based, layer 7 protocol handling.